-Home to contemporary art galleries, eclectic cuisine, hip bars, and a whole host of creatives, these ten neighbourhoods and towns are claiming their stake as Britain’s coolest neighbourhoods.
-From Bristol’s bohemian quarter, Stokes Croft, to Ouseburn – Newcastle’s former industrial district turned cultural hub – we take a tour of the UK’s most arty, fashionable communities.
+Home to contemporary art galleries, eclectic cuisine, hip bars and a whole host of creatives, these 10 neighbourhoods and towns are claiming their stake as Britain’s coolest.
+From Bristol’s bohemian quarter, Stokes Croft, to Ouseburn, Newcastle’s former industrial district turned cultural hub, we take a tour of the UK’s most artsy, fashionable communities.

 West End, Glasgow

 Winner of the Academy of Urbanism’s Great Neighbourhood Award in 2014, Glasgow’s West End is a bohemian hub where contemporary culture sits comfortably amongst historic architecture and leafy suburbs.
 The stunning University of Glasgow campus and Kelvingrove Art Gallery and Museum, home to one of the finest art collections in Europe, hark back to the West End’s past while the charming cobbles of Ashton Lane are home to a buzzy vibe and plenty of bars and restaurants.
 Events like Òran Mór’s ‘A Play, a Pie and a Pint’ lunchtime theatre programme and the annual West End Festival give the neighbourhood extra cultural pull, and the beautiful Glasgow Botanic Gardens are a tranquil respite from the West End’s more bustling areas.